freeCodeCamp/guide/src/pages/software-engineering/quality-assurance/index.md

 * **Unit tests** (individual units of code do what they should)
 * **Integration tests** (units/components interact with each other properly)
 * **Regression tests** (re-applying tests at later stages of development to ensure they still work)

-#### Black Box

-These test do not look inside the system under test, but treat it as 'closed' in the same way that the end user will experience it.

 ### Other Resources